 A Brief History of the Sales Projects

 The largest group of records is what we call the sales projects, which currently include 1.25 million object records from about 16,000 sales catalogs.
-The sales projects began in the 1980s as an attempt to record all the paintings appearing in British sales catalogs in the 19th century.
+The sales projects began in the 1980s as an attempt to record all the paintings appearing in British sales catalogs in the nineteenth century.
 The work was done decade by decade, starting from 1801, and, so far, we’ve gotten up to 1840.
 This work was followed by projects for French, Belgian, and Dutch sales.
-Then, through collaborations with other institutions, we produced projects for earlier sales, from the 17th and 18th centuries, and most recently, a 20th-century German sales project.
+Then, through collaborations with other institutions, we produced projects for earlier sales, from the seventeenth and eighteenth centuries, and most recently, a twentieth-century German sales project.
 We also started to include additional object types beyond paintings, such as drawings and sculptures.
 You can see an overview of what’s covered in the sales projects here.

 These sales can all be searched together online, but they were originally developed as individual projects over four decades, with the first projects produced as print publications.
 One of our challenges has been to make sure that all of these individual datasets work together and adapt to changing formats and technology.
 This challenge has continued into the current remodel project.
 Below you can see examples of how our data looked in our early print volumes compared to our current web-based platform.

-A printed list of data about works by Hendrik van Balen and Jan Breughel
+Part of a printed page shows a list of works by Hendrik van Balen and Jan Breughel.

 Sale lots appearing in an early print volume of the Provenance Index sales indexes.

-A screenshot from the Getty Provenance Index Databases of the sale for Lot 0039 from Sale Catalog Br-862, which was for a painting by Jan Brueghel the Elder and Hendrik van Balen, The Holy Family.
+A screenshot from the Getty Provenance Index Databases of the sale for Lot 0039 from Sale Catalog Br-862, which was for a painting by Jan Brueghel the Elder and Hendrik van Balen, The Holy Family in a landscape with angels, a pleasing composition, finely colored and exquisitely finished -- on copper.

 A sale record as it appears on our current website.
 This record corresponds to the first item in the image above from the print volume.